Tour Type: Guided Bicycle tour

 The landscape unfolds with gently rolling terrain, where we ride past palm trees, orange groves, cotton fields, sunflowers, and cacti.
 These fertile plains, nourished by the Guadalquivir River, have been the lifeblood of the region for centuries.
 The Romans once used the river to transport soldiers and precious metals, while during Muslim rule, it became part of an intricate irrigation system—except when Vikings disrupted the peace with their raids!

-Palma del Río, where we savor a delicious lunch featuring local specialties like gazpacho or salmorejo.
-We then settle in for the night at a stunning hotel set within a beautifully preserved heritage property.
+Both routes conclude in Palma del Río, where we savor a delicious lunch featuring local specialties like gazpacho or salmorejo.
+We then settle in for the night at a stunning hotel set within a beautifully preserved 15th-century monastery complex.

 Leaving Palma del Río, we ride parallel to the Guadalquivir River, making our way to the breathtaking castle of Almodóvar del Río.